abra-actions/abra/README.md

-#

-# abra - AI-Powered Function Discovery and Execution
+# abra – AI-Powered Function Discovery and Execution

 ## 🚀 Overview

 **abra** is a TypeScript SDK that enables natural language interaction with your application's functions.
-By adding a simple `@abra-action` annotation to your TypeScript functions, users can interact with your application through natural language requests.
+Import the functions you'd like to expose into the action registry and run a single command to enable execution via natural language commands — all on your own infrastructure.

+---

 ## ✨ Features

-- **TypeScript Integration**: Automatically extracts type information from your annotated functions
+- **TypeScript Integration** – Automatically extracts type information from your functions
-- **LLM-powered**: Uses OpenAI's GPT models to understand natural language requests
+- **LLM-Powered** – Uses OpenAI's GPT models to understand user intent
-- **Zero Boilerplate**: Just add an annotation to expose functions to abra
+- **Zero Boilerplate** – Just import functions into the registry, no annotations or decorators
-- **Type Safety**: Validates and transforms user inputs according to your type definitions
+- **Type Safety** – Validates and transforms user input based on your type definitions
-- **Plug-and-Play**: Easy to integrate with existing TypeScript projects
+- **No Data Leakage** – Only function names and descriptions are sent to the LLM; your code and data stay private
+- **Executes Locally** – All actions are run through your code, on your infra, with your auth and security context

+---

 ## 🛠️ Installation